HBBEEP/FRA532_EXAM1_6406_6428_6471/readme.md

     wheelVel[1] = ((wheelVel[1] * 0.916) * 2 * PI) / 60;
 }
 ```
+When reading motor values from the Dynamixel MX-12W datasheet, it is found that they can be used in the range of 0 to 2047 (0X7FF) with a unit of 0.916 rpm.

+Bits 0-1023 represent counter-clockwise motor operation, while bits 1024-2048 represent clockwise motor operation.

+If the left motor moves forward, it rotates counterclockwise (CCW), and if the right motor moves forward, it rotates clockwise (CW).
+Therefore, when the value exceeds 1024, it needs to be subtracted by 1024 and then multiplied by 0.916 to convert to rpm.
+After that, the rpm value is converted to radians per second (rad/s) by multiplying it by 2*pi / 60.

 ### 2. Experimenting to find the relationship between robot's real values and wheel odometry values